Fos-R/Fos-R/public/refs.md

 # Contact

-You can contain the maintainer at <pierre-francois.gimenez@inria.fr>.
+You can contact the maintainer at <pierre-francois.gimenez@inria.fr>.